 Clara graduated from the University of Washington with a Bachelor's degree in Psychology.
 Upon graduation, she worked short-term as an academic tutor at middle schools within the Seattle Public School District; she specifically worked with students in IEP (Individualized Education Program) and ELL (English Language Learners) classrooms.
 Afterwards, she took a teaching/administrative position at C2 Education Center.
 At C2, she advised students on the college admissions process, produced various curricula for SAT preparation, and worked with international students struggling with their cultural/social transitions.
-Clara is currently enrolled at the University of Pennsylvania's Graduate School of Education and will complete her Master's degree in Higher Education next year.
+Clara is currently enrolled at the University of Pennsylvania's Graduate School of Education and will complete her Master's degree in Higher Education in May 2015.
 She is excited to be a part of the Office of Academic Resources at Haverford and hopes to contribute to the program's development.